whoiscc/riog-project/Document/GameInterface.markdown

   floating number, and the underlying JavaScript runtime may provide sub-millisecond precision.
 * `context.system.engineNumberFrame/engineNumberMillisecond` similar to above, but being reset every time the engine is replaced, i.e. on `Redraw` call.
-* `context.system.timeStamp` current time with at least millisecond precision.
+* `context.system.timeStamp` the timestamp that gets from `requestAnimationFrame`.
 Use it with care for pausing.
 * `context.system.width/height` the real size of canvas in pixels.
 Promised not change before next `Redraw` call.
 * `context.system.aspectRatio` how many times is the size of width to height.
 If `aspectRatio` is set in game config then this value will always be the same to it.